scala/scala-lang/blog/_posts/2015-10-23-dotty-compiler-bootstraps.md

 lessons we learned from work with the Scala compiler.
 A clean redesign today will let us iterate faster with new ideas in the future.

-Today we reached an important milestone: The Dotty compiler can compile itself, and the compiled compiler can act as a drop-in for the original one.
+Today we reached an important milestone: the Dotty compiler can compile itself, and the compiled compiler can act as a drop-in for the original one.
 This is what one calls a *bootstrap*.